-The key assumptions used in the valuation of the conversion option component of convertible debenture and warrant liability include (but are not limited to) the value at which a recent financing was done by the Corporation and share price volatility of comparable publicly traded companies.
+The key assumptions used in the valuation of the conversion option component of convertible debenture and warrant liability include (but are not limited to) the Corporation's quoted market price and share price volatility of comparable publicly traded companies.

 4. FINANCIAL RISK FACTORS (continued)